puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 * Close the manifest file, then open and begin editing `motd/templates/motd.erb`.
 * Add the line `Welcome to <%= hostname %>` at the beginning of the template file.
 * Save and close the file.
-* Use the console to invoke the "runonce" action on the Agent.
+* Use the console to invoke the "runonce" action on the agent.
 Then, go to the agent node and log out and back in again.
 * Note that the message of the day has changed to show the machine's hostname.

 > Your copy of the `motd` module now behaves differently.